myspotontheweb/mkdocs-demo/README.md

     mkdocs serve

-Publish website to gihub pages: https://myspotontheweb.github.io/mkdocs-demo/
+Publish website to github pages: https://myspotontheweb.github.io/mkdocs-demo/

     mkdocs gh-deploy

+Notes:

+* mkdocs will automatically push to the branch "gh-pages" and configure the repo settings for github pages